 Associate in Arts (Transfer)

 As the world relies more on data, analytics, technology, and research, a solid mastery of math skills can serve as an excellent foundation in a variety of STEM fields.
-The expert instructors at ICC can help you understand math’s uses and possibilities while preparing you to be a problem-solver in a wide variety of careers.
+Expert instructors at ICC can help you understand math’s uses and possibilities while preparing you to be a problem-solver in a wide variety of careers.

 Faculty who are experts in their fields teach all ICC courses.
 They are 100% committed to teaching so you’re ready to transfer to a university or move into your career.